 Welcome to the Hackberry Font Foundry.
 Most of the fonts are sold at several of the major font suppliers: MyFonts.com, FontSpring, YouWorkForThem, & Monotype: fonts.com, and linotype.com.
-So, it makes sense to make the foundry a subset of my professional typography site: The Skilled Workman.
-The vast majority of my fonts are designed to work within books to make book production more efficient
+The vast majority of my fonts are designed to work within books to make book production more efficient, especially for believers.

 The font designs are a direct response to my career focus: typography, page layout, font usage, and readability.
-I continuously work to design new fonts that will work better and be more beautiful for book, magazine, and booklet design.
+For twenty-five years I worked to design new fonts that would work better and be more beautiful for book, magazine, and booklet design.

 If you need an ebook license or have any special font needs, let us know and we will be happy to help.
 Click here to ask.

 This site is the only place that Web font and ePUB licenses are included free.
 Although, you will need to make a retail font purchase.
 So, if you see something you want on the other sites with the ePUB licensing, just ask.
 You’ll have to buy it here or on Gumroad to get it, though.

 Here are the font design posts:

 Araldo is a headline font with spunk for today.
 I needed something with a little life for my new book production group: Biblia Serif, Dreatha, and now Araldo.
 This new font family is doing well for me.
 Biblia Serif and Draetha are both excellent book production font families.
 In other words, they are not memorable.
 In fact, if they do their job well, you don’t even notice them.
 But as I mention in the flyer to the … Continue reading →